Skip to main content

 V

-A general request for market data (order book snapshot, order book updates, subscription/unsubscription).
+A request for market data (order book snapshot, order book updates subscription/unsubscription, futures, and market price information).

 Server-initiated: